 It’s that time of year again, and the Flu Vaccine has arrived.
 We carry preservative-free Fluzone, which is covered by most insurance companies.
 Please contact our office today to arm yourself against the upcoming flu season.

-Zostavax is not a treatment for Shingles – it’s a vaccine you can get to help reduce your risk of getting Shingles.
-Zostavax is thought to work by boosting your immune system so it is better able to keep the Shingles virus in check.
+Shingrix is not a treatment for Shingles – it’s a vaccine you can get to help reduce your risk of getting Shingles.
+Shingrix is thought to work by boosting your immune system so it is better able to keep the Shingles virus in check.

 Tetanus